sdxiang/sdxiang/README.md

-- 👋 Hi, I’m Stacey, a 2nd year PhD student at the University of Michigan School of Information
+- 👋 Hi, I’m Sidney, a 2nd year PhD student at the University of Michigan School of Information
 - 🧠 I'm interested in the social processes underlying knowledge production, particularly disciplinary norms
 - 📫 sdxiang@umich.edu